-The predominant land-use close to the site consists of the urban fabric of Kilnaleck town (predominantly residential, commercial and amenity areas) which lies to the north and west of the site.
-The dominant habitats associated with these areas include buildings and artificial surface and amenity grasslands and gardens.
+The predominant land-use surrounding the site consists of the urban fabric of Kilnaleck town (predominantly residential, commercial and amenity areas) and the dominant habitats associated with these areas include buildings and artificial surface and amenity grasslands and gardens.
 In the rural areas beyond Kilnaleck, low intensity agriculture is the dominant land use and improved / semi-improved agricultural grasslands are the dominant habitats.
 Other habitats represented in these areas include coniferous woodlands, small areas of broadleaved woodland and scrub, wet grasslands, hedgerows, treelines and watercourses.
 Site location maps are shown in Figures 2 and 3.